Overview of TDS Return Filing in India

 - TAN of the deductor.

-- Proof of TDS Payment, such as receipts or challans showing the TDS paid to the government.
-These include forms like 26QB, 26QC, etc., for various types of payments.
+- Proof of TDS Payment, such as receipts or challans in the forms 26QB, 26QC, etc., for various types showing the TDS paid to the government.

 - Bank Account Details of both the deductor and deductee.

-- TDS Deduction Details such as the amount deducted, the type of payment (salary, rent, etc.), and the details of the person receiving the payment.
+- Amount deducted, the type of payment from salary, rent, etc., and the details of the person receiving the payment.

-- Form 16/16A - These are certificates issued by the deductor to the deductee that confirm that the TDS was deducted.
-Form 16 is for salaried employees, and Form 16A is for others, like contractors or freelancers.
+- Form 16/16A: Form 16 is for salaried employees, and Form 16A is for others, like contractors or freelancers.

-- Previous TDS Returns (if applicable): If any TDS returns were filed in the past or if you’re correcting a previous return, keep those returns handy for reference.
+- Previous TDS Returns (if applicable): If any TDS returns were filed in the past or if you are correcting your previous return, keep the returns ready for reference.

-- A Digital Signature Certificate (DSC) is required if the TDS is filed on behalf of the company or firm.
+- A Digital Signature Certificate (DSC) of the directors/partners of the company or firm.

-- Quarterly TDS Return Forms like Form 24Q for salary payments, Form 26Q for other payments, or Form 27Q for non-resident payments.
+- Quarterly TDS Return Forms like Form 24Q, Form 26Q, and Form 27Q.

 TDS Forms